 Hocking Hills is one of Ohio’s most visited attractions.
-Rightfully so, with stunning natural landscapes, winding country roads, local shops, delicious dining and friendly locals.
-Although most visitors flock to the area during the warmer months for outdoor adventures, Hocking Hills in the winter offers visitors a more peaceful getaway.
-Here are 10 Hocking Hills winter activities to enjoy the magic of the frosty season!
+Rightfully so, with stunning natural landscapes that can’t be found anywhere else in the state.
+Although most visitors flock to the area during the warmer months for outdoor adventures, Hocking Hills, Ohio in the winter offers visitors a more peaceful getaway.
+Keep reading for fun Hocking Hills winter activities to enjoy the magic of the frosty season!

 Looking for more on Hocking Hills?
 Read 7 Must-See Hocking Hills, Ohio Locations.